ephos/The_Present_and_Future_of_PowerShell_Core/README.md

 exit
 ```

-**NOTE**: Due to pwsh being added to the path it won't be avialable until you restart your PowerShell session!
+**NOTE**: Due to pwsh being added to the path it won't be available until you restart your PowerShell session!
 We'll open a new session with the update PATH environment variable.

 ```powershell